 Description

-Monks House is a two-and-a-half-storey, common purlin gable roof house located in King’s Cove, NL.
+Monks House is a two-and-a-half-storey house with a steeply pitched roof located in King’s Cove, NL.
 The designation is confined to the footprint of the building.

 Statement of Significance